 I find these a necessary tool for running my dehydrator efficiently.

 - Parchment/baking paper is enough for any need.
-It helps with fruit leathers as well as keeping small pieces from falling through your trays.
+It helps with fruit leather and keeps small pieces from falling through your trays.

 The above options are the ones I use personally, but there are a great many varieties of sheets and mats available to fit any dehydrator.